 Because we are a big family – 5 people – we were given two rooms next to each other, which were separated from the rest of the floor by a small corridor with a door.
 That allowed us to keep the corridor room closed and doors to our rooms opened – so we kind of had a two bedroom apartment with two bathrooms, but without a kitchen.
 Not bad.
 Though, of course, not quite the same as staying home.

 The hotel we were staying at – M-Social hotel – has been renovated recently and the rooms were nice and new.
-In our rooms we had a big TV with selection of movies on demand (not a big selection, but it still helped with entertainment for the kids), small fridge, a small table with one chair (yeah, not easy to have a meal for a family) and other regular things you’d find in a hotel – toiletries, hair drier, kettle, tea and coffee, etc.
+In our rooms we had a big TV with selection of movies on demand (not a big selection, but it still helped with entertainment for the kids), small fridge, small table with one chair (not easy to have a meal for a family) and other regular things you’d find in a hotel – toiletries, hair drier, kettle, tea and coffee, etc.

 Room service (or its absence)

 Of course, unlike your regular hotel stay in an isolation facility hotel you won’t get daily room service.
 In fact, no one enters your room during the period of the stay.
 All the interactions (nurses coming to check on you, staff bringing the food, etc) happen through an open door with us standing inside and staff standing outside of the room with at least 2 meters distance between.